nandansn/js-test-projects/README.md

 ## DOM

-### DOM Comcept
+### DOM Concept

     - dom is used to select the element and apply the css affect or to make any operation
     - we can apply the effect dierctly by traversing to the object property
     - we can use get methods to get element and access the property and apply the styling.
     - get methods return node or node list objects, they are like array objects.

 ### Window and DOM

 - window is browser api
 - document refers to the page that displayed in the browser window.